Robin-WZQ/Xi-Meng-Dataset/README.md

 Here, we provide the dataset used to train our model.
 The dataset consists of 489 high-quality traditional Chinese landscape paintings sketch(中国山水画轮廓).
 All paintings are sized 512x512 and converted to binary format.
 All paintings are drew by human artist.

-Compare with other dataset, These painting are the first step of drawing a Landscape painting(sketch without any colorization)
+Compare with other dataset, These paintings are the first step of drawing a Landscape painting (without any colorization)

 Dataset Samples:
 <div align=center>